evannetwork/evannetwork.github.io/dev/howtos.md

 # Publish Documents with ENS

 # Exchange Communication Keys with other User

-# Working with the Addressbook

-# Working with the Mailbox

 # Creating and using DBCP API Files
 A main feature of evan.network is to be able to streamline the interaction between applications that run outside the blockchain but use the blockchain and the contracts on the blockchain with a specification file.